Pierre Woodman

 Pierre Woodman (born Pierre André Nicolas Gerbier; 29 April 1963) is a French pornographic film director.
-He is best known for his casting series where he specializes in having first-time female adult models perform rough anal sex and double penetration.
+He is best known for his casting series where he specializes in having first-time female adult models perform rough anal sex, double penetration, and gang bangs.
 Woodman has been accused of violating consent and coercing models to perform acts against their will, including using physical violence to force models to swallow semen and urine.
 Early in his career, Woodman would arrange meetings with women in hotel rooms under the guise of fashion modelling before revealing his intent of having them engage in sexual acts.

 Career

 Woodman joined the army at age 17, and later became a policeman.
 In 1986, he started a career as a fashion and TV photographer.
 In 1989, he took part in launching the magazine Hot Video, as a reporter.
 In 1992, he started working for Private Media Group, Inc., for which he made several movies, such as The Pyramid, Tatiana, and Riviera.
 In 1997, Woodman launched his series "Casting X".

 In 1999, Woodman began to produce and release his Superfuckers series for Private.
 At the end of the year, he received an invitation from Larry Flynt, owner of LFP, Inc. and a publisher of the magazine Hustler.
 Woodman produced several movies for the company before departing in 2005.

 In 2004, after playing himself in the Spanish film Yo Puta, alongside Denise Richards and Daryl Hannah, he did several photo-shoots for fashion magazines, such as Vogue and Blast.

 Woodman then launched a program affiliation on the Internet called "Spider-Cash", to distribute its films in the form of video sequences, after Berth Milton, head of Private, asked Woodman to return to work for him in 2005.
 Woodman left Private in June 2006 for a second time and announced that he was creating his own production and distribution company, Woodman Entertainment.